 The sky was perfect.
 It wasn’t all blue.
 The blinding-white clouds formed interesting figures and were moving at slow pace.
 It provided a minute shade every time it hovered above our smoothly-moving fast craft.
 The sea, on the other hand, was completely placid, reflecting the exact copies of the figures above it.
 The minor distortions created by the surface swimmers are very evident – I could see the finest ripple.

 It was our fast craft’s horn that woke me from that real daydream.
 We were approaching Liloan Pier in Santander, so I had to get myself ready.
 In a moment, we were all allowed to disembark.
 I alighted last to avoid troublesome passengers rushing their way out of the boat.

 When I stepped on the port, the squeaky-clean water below reminded me of my fantasies.
 I was thinking for an adventure.
 Since it was too early to return to the city, I decided to spend a good time nearby.

 Waterfalls in Samboan: Dao Falls, Aguinid Falls, and Binalayan Hidden Falls

 Samboan suddenly came to mind.
 I heard they had a lot of great waterfalls.
 Without any hesitation, I rented a habal-habal to Bato Terminal.
 From Bato, I boarded a Cebu-bound bus with via Barili route to Samboan.

 I reached Samboan town proper in less than 30 minutes.
-I was walking under the scorch when Kuya Arnold approached me and offered a ride to 4 waterfalls including Ponong Lake for ₱500.
+I was walking under the scorch when Kuya Arnold approached me, and then offered a ride to 4 waterfalls including Ponong Lake for ₱500.
 I asked other drivers too, and it seemed that they had standardized the rate.
 That wasn’t a bad price.
-The downside however is, I was alone.
-It would be perfect if I have someone with me to share the expenses with, as well as the experience.
+The downside, however, is that I was alone.
+It would be perfect if I had someone with me to share the expenses with, as well as the experience.

 Dao (Dau) Falls Experience

-I went back to Kuya Arnold and started our ride to Dao Falls.
+I went back to Kuya Arnold, and then started our ride to Dao Falls.